"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Single oral doses of 3 g/kg benazepril were associated with significant lethality in mice.
 Rats, however, tolerated single oral doses of up to 6 g/kg.
 Reduced activity was seen at 1 g/kg in mice and at 5 g/kg in rats.
-Human overdoses of benazepril have not been reported, but the most common manifestation of human benazepril overdosage is likely to be hypotension.
+Human overdoses of benazepril have not been reported, but the most common manifestation of human benazepril overdosage is likely to be hypotension, which can be associated with electrolyte disturbances and renal failure.

 Laboratory determinations of serum levels of benazepril and its metabolites are not widely available, and such determinations have, in any event, no established role in the management of benazepril overdose.